neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

       ![Connect to Neon](/docs/guides/vercel_connect_neon.png)

           The **Create a branch for your development environment** option creates a branch named `vercel-dev` and sets Vercel development environment variables for it.
 The `vercel-dev` branch is a clone of your project's primary branch (`main`) that you can modify without affecting data on your primary branch.

+          With **Automatically delete obsolete Neon branches** enabled, Neon preview branches will be deleted whenever the git branch that triggered its creation is merged or deleted.
          <Admonition type="note">
          Branches created for preview deployments are created from the [primary branch](/docs/reference/glossary#primary-branch) of your Neon project.
 Earlier versions of the integration created branches from the initial [root branch](/docs/reference/glossary#root-branch) of your Neon project, which is designated as the primary branch by default.
 Neon lets you [change the primary branch](/docs/manage/branches#set-a-branch-as-primary).
 If you have an older version of the integration that creates branches from your project's root branch, and you want branches created from your primary branch instead, you can upgrade your integration by reinstalling it from the [Vercel Marketplace](https://vercel.com/integrations/neon).
          </Admonition>